ADL CLI

 Uses glob patterns, one per line.
 Comments start with #.

-# Protect skill implementations
+# Protect tool implementations

 skills/**